joshforisha/cycle-fire/README.md

 ### <a id="firebaseActions">firebaseActions</a>

-Any write effects to the connected Firebase database should be requested by calling an _action generator_, a function defined on the `firebaseActions` object, and passed to the `firebase` source.
+Any write effects to the connected Firebase database should be requested by calling an _action generator_&emdash;a function defined on the `firebaseActions` object&emdash;and passed to the `firebase` source.

 The following action generators are defined: